Knowing-Nature/kn-website/content/resource/i-wish-you-knew/index.md

   * ISBN 978-1250226303 (I wish you knew)
   * ISBN 978-1250814784 (Ojalá Supieras)

-### Curriculum links
+## Curriculum links

   * Personal, social, health and economic education (PSHE)
   * Class community building

 ## Publisher's summary

-When Estrella's father has to leave because
- _he wasn't born here, like her_ ,
+When Estrella's father has to leave because _he wasn't born here, like her_, she misses him.
-She misses him.
 And she wishes people knew the way it affects her.
 At home.
 At school.
  _Always_.

 But a school wrapped around a hundred-year-old oak tree is the perfect place to share and listen.
 Some kids miss family, some kids are hungry, some kids live in shelters.
 But nobody is alone.

 A story about deportation, divided families, and the importance of community in the midst of uncertainty.